-Tandems - B -will compete in the National Paracycling Time Trial Championship.
+Tandems - B -will compete in the National Tandem Time Trial Championship and be eligible for medals within this Championship in addition to the National Paracycling Time Trial Championship.
 The result of the Paracycling Time Trial National Championship will be determined in accordance with the table of performance factors as published by the UCI - UCI Regulations 16.1.005 calculated as indicated below.